nberlee/talos/website/content/v1.8/talos-guides/install/single-board-computers/turing_rk1.md

 ### Booting from USB or NVMe

-This requires the user to flash the Turing RK1 with a u-boot SPI image.
+This requires the user to flash the Turing RK1 with a u-boot SPI image, which is parts of the SBC overlay.

 If you have a USB to NVMe adapter, write Talos image to the USB drive: